js216/CeNTREX/DAQ/README.md

    - hoover tooltip for the dt Entry
    - make resizing work correctly
    - make tabs
+- more drivers
+   - Vacuum pumps
+   - counter for the atomic clock
+   - Room temperature & humidity for main lab and compressor cabinet.
 - overview tab
    - Status of recording controls.
    - Graphical presentation of temperatures.